speakup-dartmouth/linguistics-game-backend/README.md

 Deployed on Render, [https://linguistics-games.onrender.com/](https://linguistics-games.onrender.com/)

 See Notion Handoff Document for credentials.
+The Render application is currently configured to auto-build a new version whenever commits are pushed to the `main` branch of this repository.

 ## Authors
 - Isabella Hochschild '25, Dev Mentor